dfpera/SteganographicAlgorithms/README.md

 We plan to implement and evaluate each algorithm fully and exhaustively, in order to test for both internal validity (whether an algorithm performs as well as the authors claim) as well as external validity (whether we are able to replicate the study’s results).
 This critical approach will allow us to compare findings across studies and with our own.

 ## Process
-**1. Determine cover images and embedded images**
+1. **Determine cover images and embedded images**
-	As with other steganography research, we will use standard 512 × 512 grayscale cover images, downloaded from http://dud.inf.tu-dresden.de/~westfeld/rsp/.
+	As with other steganography research, we will use standard 512 × 512 grayscale cover images, downloaded from [BOWS2](http://dud.inf.tu-dresden.de/~westfeld/rsp/).
 The data to be embedded will be binary images, such as a logo and a fingerprint.

-**2. Implement LSB algorithm**
+2. **Implement LSB algorithm**
 	We will begin by embedding our secret data into the cover images using least significant bit (LSB) substitution, the simplest algorithm.
 N-bit variations will also be implemented.

-**3. Analyze, attack, and evaluate algorithm**
+3. **Analyze, attack, and evaluate algorithm**
 	Each variation will then be evaluated using various metrics as applicable (described later in Results).
 We will also investigate the detectability of each algorithm by “attacking” them with common forensics methods.

-**4. Implement other algorithms, and repeat step (3)**
-	If time permits, we will proceed by implementing other steganography algorithms, each increasing in difficulty from the last.
+4. **Implement other algorithms, and repeat step (3)** If time permits, we will proceed by implementing other steganography algorithms, each increasing in difficulty from the last.
 Our tentative list of algorithms from least to most challenging are as follows:
 	* LSB - least challenging, highest priority
 	* EMD (Exploiting Modification Direction)